agdsn/pycroft/README.md

 # About #

-Pycroft is the future user management system of the AG DSN student network.
+Pycroft is the current user management system of the AG DSN student network.
 It is based on [Flask](http://flask.pocoo.org) and expects a [Postgres](https://www.postgresql.org/) database making use of the [SQLAlchemy ORM](http://www.sqlalchemy.org/).